Commonly sustained in

 which is why it is so important to seek medical attention after an accident.

 If you were involved in a car accident and you sustained neck whiplash,

 then you should seek the help of a legal professional.
 A San Jose

 personal injury attorney from Habbas & Associates can be the one who fights to see that you

 get the compensation that you deserve.
 Although whiplash is one of the

-car accident injuries, it is still serious and can give grounds to a
+car accident injuries, it is still serious and can give grounds to a personal injury claim.